How to Create Miniature Water Lily Pots

 One of the tiniest miniatures is the white pygmy water lily (Nymphaea tetragona ‘Alba’).
-The hardy plants reach 18 to 24 inches across and sport tiny white flowers that float alongside teensie white flowers.
+The hardy plants reach 18 to 24 inches across and sport tiny white flowers that float alongside teensie lily pads.
 Another beautiful white-flowered variety with much bigger, tulip-shaped flowers but a small growth habit is ‘Hermine’.

-The peach-pink-flowered ‘Berit Strawn’ (Nymphaea ‘Berit Strawn’) has larger flowers (3 to 4 inches) and pads of deep green with some reddish mottling.
-The tiny plant is perfect for container growing, is very hardy, and will bloom nonstop from early summer to fall.
+The peach-pink-flowered ‘Berit Strawn’ (Nymphaea ‘Berit Strawn’) has larger flowers (3 to 4 inches across) and pads of deep green with some reddish mottling.
+The little plant is perfect for container growing, very hardy, and will bloom nonstop from early summer to fall.
 Plants will spread between 24 and 30 inches.

 One of the smallest red-flowered miniatures is ‘Perry Baby Red’ (Nymphaea ‘Perry Baby Red’).
-Its rosy red flowers compliment dark green pads.
-Plants spread 12 to 36 inches.
+Its rosy-red flowers compliment dark green pads.
+Plants spread 12 to 36 inches across.

-An old classic mini water lily is the hardy ‘Indiana’ (Nymphaea ‘Indiana’).
+An older, classic mini water lily is the hardy ‘Indiana’ (Nymphaea ‘Indiana’).
 Its tricolored, 2- to 3-inch flowers are in shades of rose-red, yellow, and orange.
-The diminutive plants have a spread of 12 to 28 inches and small green pads with reddish spots.
+The diminutive plants have a spread of 12 to 28 inches across and small green pads with reddish spots.

-Water lilies grow from fleshy tubers that must be grounded in smaller pots sunk below the surface of your water container.
-Choose a wide, shallow plastic pot that will fit in the bottom of your container while providing plenty of head space.
-Planting depth can be 5 to 24 inches from the water surface.
+Water lilies grow from fleshy tubers that must be grounded in smaller pots and sunk below the surface of your water container.
+Choose a wide, shallow pot that will provide plenty of space.
+Planting depth can be 10 to 24 inches from the water surface.
 Pots should be placed where they can get 6 hours of sun per day or more.
 These planters can only be prepared after the threat of frost has passed.

-Line the pots with porous but tight-knit plastic burlap.
-The base soil should consist of a 3:1 mixture of heavy loam and Fafard Premium Natural & Organic Compost.
+Line the pots with porous but tight-knit plastic burlap bag.
+Fill it with a 3:1 mixture of heavy loam and Fafard Premium Natural & Organic Compost.
 Add just enough to fill the pot bottom and hold the waterlily tuber.
 The compost and soil must be well combined before planting.
-Finally, add a small amount of a slow-release, all-purpose fertilizer to the mix.
-Over fertilization can cause algal bloom, so don’t add more during the season.
+Finally, add a teaspoon of a slow-release, all-purpose fertilizer to the mix.
+Overfertilization can cause algal bloom, so don’t add more during the season.

 Maintaining Potted Waterlilies

-Keeping the water clean in your water lily pot is important.
+Keeping the water clean in your water lily pot is essential.
 Remove any debris that falls in the water, and cut old leaves from your water lilies.
 Refresh the water regularly as it recedes.
-Small- to medium-sized water pots don’t need aeration filters.

 Water-filled containers cannot be allowed to freeze in winter, even if your water lily is hardy.
 They are too exposed above ground and freezing and thawing will cause the containers to crack.
-The best course of action is to drain the container before the first freeze of the season, remove the lily pot (being sure to cut back the leaves), and store it in a water-filled bucket in a cool place.
+The best course of action is to drain the container before the first freeze of the season, remove the lily from the pot (being sure to cut back the leaves), and store it in a water-filled bucket in a cool, dark place through winter.
 Water lily tubers should be divided every two to three years.

-Water lily pots are colorful, impressive, and will brighten any summer garden spot.
-If you want the tranquil beauty of a pond without all the work and hassle, plant one this season.
+These cool, impressive containers will brighten any summer garden spot.
+If you want the tranquil beauty of a pond without all the work and hassle, plant a water lily pot this season.